clirdlf/ndsa.org/publications.md

 A [report](/documents/NDSA_AppraisalSelection_report_final102413.pdf) (PDF, 554 KB) of the Geospatial Content Team of the [Content Working Group](/working-groups/content/) considering both appraisal and selection activities as they effect decisions defining geospatial content of enduring value to the nation.

 #### Staffing for Effective Digital Preservation
+A [report](/documents/Report_2017DigitalPreservationStaffingSurvey.pdf) (PDF, 1.9 MB) created by [Staffing Survey Working Group](/working-groups/staffing/), sharing what the group learned by surveying 133 institutions, including information on organization type and size, information on how organizations view their digital preservation organization and staffing situation, and ideas about staffing qualifications and training needs.
+The report also compares the survey results to the results of the 2012 Staffing Survey.

 A [report](/documents/NDSA-Staffing-Survey-Report-Final122013.pdf) (PDF, 1.8 MB) created by the [Standards and Practices Working Group](/working-groups/standards-and-practices/), sharing what the group learned by surveying 85 institutions with a mandate to preserve digital content about how they staffed and organized their preservation functions.
 The [poster](/documents/NDSA-staff-survey-poster-ipres2012.pdf) (PDF, 1.2 MB) describing this survey won second place at iPRES 2012 More information in a [12/16/13 blog post](http://blogs.loc.gov/digitalpreservation/2013/12/just-released-staffing-for-effective-digital-preservation-an-ndsa-report/) on the Signal.

 ## Selected Articles